Johnnyyy24/Johnnyyy24.github.io/content/posts/razor-and-blades-model/index.md

 ## Finding Crypto Examples

-In crypto, I think such case is rarer.
-Maybe it’s largely because crypto as a whole is still over-indexing on trading, so when an industry is focusing on a single dimension there is a finite options of business models you can go with (but ofc, we should be creative!).
-Some cases on top of my mind right now are like:
+In crypto, I think these kinds of cases are rarer.
+The space is still heavily skewed toward trading, and when an industry is over-indexed on a single dimension, the range of business models naturally feels limited.
+That said, there is always room to get creative.
+A few examples that come to mind right now are:

 ### Metamask